jdrumgoole/pymongo-transactions/README.md

 Multi-document transactions arrived in
 [MongoDB 4.0](https://www.mongodb.com/download-center#community) which is now shipping.
-MongoDB has always been transactional around updates to a single document but with multi-document transctions we can now wrap a set of database operations inside a *start* and *commit* transaction call.
+MongoDB has always been transactional around updates to a single document but with multi-document transactions we can now wrap a set of database operations inside a *start* and *commit* transaction call.
 This ensures that even with inserts and/or updates happening in multiple collections the external view of the data meets [ACID](https://en.wikipedia.org/wiki/ACID) constraints.

-To demonstrae transactions in action we use a trivial example app that emulates a flight booking for an online airline application.
+To demonstrate transactions in action we use a trivial example app that emulates a flight booking for an online airline application.
 In this simplified booking we need to undertake three
 operations: